Have Arthritis Pain? Try Eating Prunes

 While all of these diseases cause arthritis joint pain, inflammation, and other similar symptoms, they each have a unique way of causing damage to the joints in particular areas of the body.

 Mayo Clinic explains that, apart from the painful symptoms and the inflammation, patients may experience other symptoms when they develop arthritis.
 In many patients, the skin around the joints affected by arthritis tends to become red.
-The stiffness commonly experienced by arthritis patients can also cause reduced range-of-motion, thus negatively impacting lifestyle and activity choices.
+The stiffness commonly experienced by arthritis patients can also cause a reduced range of motion, thus negatively impacting lifestyle and activity choices.

 Five Daily Prunes May Help to Alleviate Joint Pain, According to a New Study